Vash the Stampede, a gunman with a sixty billion double double

 bounty on his head, travels through the wastelands of a new

-planet with every bounty hunter trying their best to kill
+planet with every bounty hunter close at hand trying to kill

 him.
 As he is considered a human disaster area, because of

 the damage cause to each of the towns he visits, Milly and